 Step 1: Prepare the Coffee Table

-The very first step is to prepare the coffee table and make sure it is clean.
+The first step is to prepare the coffee table and ensure it is clean.
 Use a mild detergent and warm water and wipe off any dirt or dust that may be on the surface.
 If there are any cracks, chips, or other imperfections to repair, use wood filler to fill them in before proceeding with painting.

 Step 2: Sanding